ibrahimthai/SnakesAndLadders/README.md

 Description
 ------------
 This was my first major program I created with Java.
 I edit the Snakes and Ladders menu background using Adobe Photoshop.
 This game allows you the play against either a 2nd player or a CPU.
-I completed this as my final project for Grade 11 Computer Science (ICS3U) and got 98% on it.
 I completed Grade 11 Computer Science from another school and got 95% final grade.